 Not only do educators feel edtech hasn’t received enough budget, but they also haven’t always believed it’s been spent effectively.
 At the start of our annual survey in 2016, almost a quarter of educators (24%) believed tech budgets were invested in the wrong things.
 However, investments are smarter than they were five years ago: this year, 13% fewer educators reported this issue.
 So schools are gradually optimising tech spending, but where else is the budget going?

 The 2020/21 State of Technology in Education breaks down the detail behind budgets — what’s been supported and what’s missed out?
 Edtech spending may be improving, but you can access in-depth insight into the resources and priorities your budget should be supporting.
-Optimise your spending and ensure your school’s budget is meeting the needs of staff and students — register now to receive the report on release.
+Optimise your spending and ensure your school’s budget is meeting the needs of staff and students.